awendland/harvard_iop_calendar/README.md

 Extracts all the IOP events in a given date range and converts them into a single ICS file for import

+The daily output of this script can be found at <http://alexwendland.com/harvard/iop_events.ics>.
+Adding this URL to a calendar (such as Google Calendar) will keep you updated with all the latest IOP events.

 ## Requirements

 * Python 3